-As well as information on NHS changes, visitors to the session at St. Johns Methodist Church, in Baker Street, were given advice on how to use their mobile phones and offered home visits to keep them company.
+As well as information on NHS changes, visitors to the session at St. Johns Methodist Church, in Baker Street, were given advice on how to use their mobile phones and offered home visits to keep

 Pensioners were also given a chance to try out the Community Meals scheme, which delivers cooked food to their homes at the open day on Wednesday.

 Hertsmere Mayor and The Voice supporter Pat Strack said: “The voice operates verbally - we thought it would be a lot better to do everything face to face.
 A questionnaire just doesn’t do it.

 “The whole scheme is about putting people in touch with one and other and stopping people feeling isolated.